Breast Cancer Genetic Testing & Counseling

 Does your family have a history of breast, ovarian or pancreatic cancer?
 Would you like to know your risk of developing these cancers?
 Genetic testing and counseling from Breast Care Specialists can help high-risk women make more informed healthcare decisions, before cancer has a chance to develop.
 Early detection, along with proactive medical care, can reduce cancer risk and save lives.

-Take a short screening test to determine your risk here.
+Review this fact sheet to help determine your risk here.

 If you are at risk for breast cancer and would like to know more, call Breast Care Specialists for a genetic testing consultation, at 316-263-2013 or 866-242-4756.

 In some families cancer is more prevalent than others.
 Determining if cancer is related to an inherited gene mutation is important, as the cancer risks in hereditary cancer families are much higher than the general population.
 The vast majority of hereditary breast and ovarian cancer are due to an alteration or mutation in either the BRCA1 or BRCA2 genes.
 These genes are human genes known as tumor suppressors.
 If they are destroyed or damaged – mutations are formed – cancer risk is increased.
 Not all gene mutations are harmful.
 These mutations can be inherited from either your mother or father.

 If a family has a history of breast and/or ovarian cancer, testing can be very informative, giving you information to pass down for generations to heighten awareness.
 We recommend testing a family member who has breast or ovarian cancer first.
 If that person has the harmful mutation, other family members can be tested.

 A saliva test or blood sample is needed for these tests, and it usually takes several weeks to get results.
 Although there are very little medical risks of genetic testing, test results may have an effect on a person’s emotions, social relationships, finances, or medical choices.
 Test results can affect personal choices such as marriage and childbearing.